-We now turn to the Ask conditions, which require closer examination since giving-avoiders may well constitute a large share of givers.
-In column (1) of Table 6 we see that the number of givers per 23-minute session in Ask1 is 1.56 givers higher than in Ask 1&2.
-The F-test below indicates that this difference is not statistically significant (p = 0.13).
-However, since there are 5.94 more avoiders per 23-minutes than in Ask1 as compared to Ask 1&2 this test is not sufficient to conclude that there is no evidence of seeking.
-Unfortunately, we cannot separately identify seeking-givers from giving-avoiders.
+in Ask1 is 1.56 givers higher than in Ask 1&2.
+The F-test below indicates that this difference is not statistically significant (p = .13).
+However, since there are 5.94 more avoiders per 23 minutes than in Ask1 as compared to Ask1&2, this test is not sufficient to conclude that there is no evidence of seeking.
+Unfortunately, we cannot separately identify seeking givers from giving avoiders.
 We can, however, give some useful calibrations.
-If there are no giving-avoiders, then the above comparison reveals statistically insignificant evidence of seeking.
-To raise the F-statistic to the 0.05 significance level, we require that at least 8.87% (0.527/5.94) of avoiders be giving-avoiders.20 This in turn implies that 11.0% of givers are seeking-givers.
-As a final benchmark, if we assume that the fraction of giving-avoiders is the same as the global base rate of givers, which is roughly 14% in the Ask conditions, then the estimate of seeking-givers is comparable at 12.6% of givers.
+If there are no giving avoiders, then the above comparison reveals statistically insignificant evidence of seeking.
+To raise the F-statistic to the .05 significance level, we require that at least 8.87 percent (0.527/5.94) of avoiders be giving avoiders.20 This in turn implies that 11.0 percent of givers are seeking givers is the same as the global base rate of givers, which is roughly 14 percent in the ask conditions, then the estimate of seeking givers is comparable at 12.6 percent of givers.

 We can provide a more specific measure of seeking by returning to our estimates on total giving.
-When considering Door 1 alone, roughly equal proportions of seeking-givers and giving-avoiders can explain observed giving rates.
-But recall that in the Ask conditions, the second solicitor raised giving by 65% and donations by 80%, both short of doubling.
-This rules out both the hypothesis that most giving is generated by seeking-givers and the hypothesis that there are no seeking-givers whatsoever.
-This can perhaps most clearly be seen by the observation that despite the high avoidance and limited overall evidence of seeking, the solicitor at Door 1 in Ask1 raised the most money per-minute and garnered the highest giving participation.
-Taken as a whole, seeking-givers generate a relatively small fraction of giving, which in turn implies that the fraction of giving-avoiders is small.
+When considering door 1 alone, roughly equal proportions of seeking givers and giving avoiders can explain observed giving rates.
+But recall that in the ask conditions, the second solicitor raised giving by 65 percent and donations by 80 percent, both short of doubling.
+This rules out both the hypothesis that most giving is generated by seeking givers and the hypothesis that there are no seeking givers whatsoever.
+This can perhaps most clearly be seen by the observation that despite the high avoidance and limited overall evidence of seeking, the solicitor at door 1 in Ask1 raised the most money per minute and garnered the highest giving participation.
+Taken as a whole, seeking givers generate a relatively small fraction of giving, which in turn implies that the fraction of giving avoiders is small.